bryntum/migrate-dhtmlx-scheduler-to-bryntum-starter/README.md

 USE dhtmlx_bryntum_scheduler;
 ```

-Let’s create the two tables that we’ll need for our DHTMLX Scheduler data: dhtmlx_scheduler_events and dhtmlx_scheduler_resources:
+Let’s create the two tables that we’ll need for our DHTMLX Scheduler data: `dhtmlx_scheduler_events` and `dhtmlx_scheduler_resources`:

 ```sql
 CREATE TABLE `dhtmlx_scheduler_events` (